ECE532-project-group/ECE532_Group10_Smart_home_project/README.md

+The files size is over 100MB which is classified as LFS.
+Git LFS handles large files by storing references to the file in the repository, but not the actual file itself.
+Please download the raw of certain file in the respository to view.

 Project named Final_Demo_ver contains the folders covering block design, IPs source and soft driver implementation, provide the key structure of project files below:

 Project_1 - main project folders